Germany: Federal Cartel Office

 How many economists do you employ?

-As of August 2021, the Federal Cartel Office employs 58 economists (including business economics).
+As at August 2023, the Federal Cartel Office employs 64 economists (including business economics).
 The majority of them work as case handlers in the Decision Divisions.

 Do you have a separate economics unit, or ‘bureau’?

 Yes, the Federal Cartel Office maintains a specialised economics unit, under the leadership of the chief economist.
 The tasks range from conceptual issues to data management and quantitative analyses.
-As of August 2021, the unit comprises eight staff members.
+As at August 2023, the unit comprises seven staff members.

 Do you have a chief economist?